 It is, nevertheless, somewhat unclear why the TP policy, as developed by Woodford (1999) and extended by Svensson and Woodford (2005), is not designed to be more thoroughly "timeless."
-Its optimality rule is based on conditions obtained from a conditional optimality calculation, even though the initial conditions actually prevailing at the policy's start-up date t = 1 are not the ones utilized.
-Yet the condition that is specified to prevail in all periods after the start-up, in other words, in t = 2, 3, ..., is different from the one that would be obtained from an optimality calculation that is fully timeless, in the sense of being based on unconditional optimality, and in that respect independent of start-up conditions.
+Its optimality rule is based on conditions obtained from a conditional optimality calculation, even though the initial conditions actually prevailing at the policy's startup date t = 1 are not the ones utilized.
+Yet the condition that is specified to prevail in all periods after the startup, i.e., in t = 2, 3, ..., is different from the one that would be obtained from an optimality calculation that is fully timeless, in the sense of being based on unconditional optimality, and in that respect independent of startup conditions.
 That observation leads to a fourth perspective.

-The simplest way of characterizing the fourth strategy or approach has been described by Wolman (2001) as optimal "steady state welfare," that is, the most favorable expected value of the single-period objective function when compared across all feasible steady states.
-The inflation-rate emphasis of his paper led him to discuss non-stochastic steady states, but basically the same considerations apply to a comparison of unconditionally expected values of the loss function across stochastic steady states.
-In the present context, the relevant policy rule would be the one that minimizes the unconditional expectation $E[(\pi_t - \pi^)^2 + \omega y_t^2]$.
+The simplest way of characterizing the fourth strategy or approach has been described by Wolman (2001) as optimal "steady state welfare," i.e., the most favorable expected value of the single-period objective function when compared across all feasible steady states.
+The inflation-rate emphasis of his paper led Wolman to discuss nonstochastic steady states, but basically the same considerations apply to a comparison of unconditionally-expected values of the loss function across stochastic steady states.
+In the present context the relevant policy rule would be the one that minimizes the unconditional expectation $E[(\pi_t - \pi^)^2 + \omega y_t^2]$.